aleksander-mendoza/SolomonoffLib/README.md

     >:?load

-#### From java
+#### Programmatic usage from java API

-You can very easily use the compiler for Java API using
+You can very easily use the compiler with Java API

     final OptimisedHashLexTransducer compiled = new OptimisedHashLexTransducer(
                     CharStreams.fromFileName("some/file/path.mealy"),true);